Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

     : Word
   : Word
 ```
+**TODO**: add `let` example

 ### Recursive datatypes

 A recursive datatype is a data type for values that may contain other values of the same type.
-For example a Church encoded `Nat`:
+For example a `Nat`:

 ```javascript
 T Nat